Big damage awards don’t just happen. You need a plan for success.

 Chapter 21: Scientific Proof of Brain Injury

 Chapter 22: Economic Loss Rule

 Table of Cases

-Jim Wren is a trial lawyer – with more than 30 years of trial experience – and a Baylor law professor.
-He is board certified nationally in Civil Trial Advocacy by the National Board of Trial Advocacy, and by the State of Texas in both Personal Injury Trial Law and Civil Trial Law.
-He was named as a Texas Super Lawyer each year from the origination of the designation in 2003 through 2007, when he was recruited to the Baylor Law School faculty as a professor teaching trial procedure and advocacy.
+Jim Wren is a trial lawyer with more than 30 years of trial experience.
+He is also a Baylor law professor.
+He is nationally board certified in Civil Trial Advocacy by the National Board of Trial Advocacy, and by the State of Texas in both Personal Injury Trial Law and Civil Trial Law.
+He was named a Texas Super Lawyer each year from the origination of the designation in 2003 through 2007 when he was recruited to the Baylor Law School faculty as a professor to teach trial procedure and advocacy.
 Although he now teaches on a full-time basis, he continues to represent a limited number of clients in courts across the nation.

-Jim has served as a board member of the National Board of Trial Advocacy and of the Texas Trial Lawyers Association, and as national president of the National Board of Legal Specialty Certification (2009-2011).
-He has also served as chapter president of the American Board of Trial Advocates (ABOTA).
+Jim has served as national president (2009-2011) of the National Board of Trial Advocacy chapter president of the American Board of Trial Advocates (ABOTA).